mormon garments

 LDS Church leaders have taught that temple garments are sacred and special.
 In April 2024, President Dallin H. Oaks said that wearing the garment shows we are serious about our promises to God.
 He also said removing the garment without reason can mean turning away from those promises.
 Sister J.

-Anette Dennis called it a “sacred privilege” and a personal sign of our love for God.
-President Emily Belle Freeman reminded members that we follow God’s plan, not our own.
 These leaders explained that wearing the garment helps us feel closer to Jesus Christ and receive His strength.
 Their words show how important the garment is in living a faithful life.

 Conclusion

-Even with these changes, the garments still keep their special spiritual meaning.
-The main reasons for wearing them—to remind members of their sacred promises, to give spiritual protection, and to encourage modesty—have stayed the same.
+Even with these changes, the garments still hold deep spiritual meaning.
+They remind members of their sacred promises, offer spiritual protection, and encourage modesty.
+Made with care, the symbols on the garments reflect the church’s values of faith, purity, and dedication.

 FAQ’s